abbasnikbakht/otp-resources/README.md

 ### Outputs
 Upon being run, the container generates the following outputs and saves them to `/resources/graphs/$GEOID/`:

+- GEOID-destinations-BLOCK.csv (block locations within the buffered county area)
+- GEOID-origins-BLOCK.csv (block locations only within the GEOID)
-- GEOID-destinations.csv (all tract or block locations within the buffer area)
+- GEOID-destinations-TRACT.csv (tract locations within the buffered county area)
-- GEOID-origins.csv (all tracts or block locations only within the GEOID)
+- GEOID-origins-TRACT.csv (tract locations only within the GEOID)
+- osm/GEOID-car.pbf (a clipped OSM PBF of the buffered GEOID area with only car-passable OSM ways)
-- GEOID.pbf (a clipped OSM PBF of all the buffered GEOID area)
+- osm/GEOID-all.pbf (a clipped OSM PBF of the buffered GEOID area with all OSM ways)
-- transi_system_name.zip (multiple, all GTFS feed zips of systems that lie within the buffer area)
+- transit_system_name.zip (multiple, all GTFS feed zips of systems that lie within the buffer area)

 Output files are structured in the following way (using two GEOIDs as an example):